-Five conditions to watch out for
+Eight conditions to watch out for

-Similar to people, cats and dogs are more likely to get sick in the winter months.
+Like us, cats and dogs are more likely to get sick in the winter months.

 Each winter we see an increase in pet insurance claims for illnesses (and sometimes accidents) related to the colder and wetter weather.
 These include joint problems, and fireplace injuries.

 As pet parents, it’s essential we’re aware of common winter illnesses that can affect our beloved pets and understand how to prevent them.
 ‘Paws’ for thought as winter bites.
-Here are five common winter pet conditions and illnesses, and tips on how to prevent them:
+Here are eight common winter pet conditions and illnesses, and tips on how to prevent them:

 Bladder problems